 A simple tangy and spicy marinade covers these Christmas kebabs with top sirloin steak, peppers and pearl onions.

-Christmas Beef Kebabs Recipe
+Christmas Kebabs Recipe with Peppers and Onions

 A Christmas kebabs recipe that does not involve sugar, chocolate or peppermint.
 We’re leaning towards the healthy side of the holidays today!